the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Connectivity.rst

 This is a three-dimensional representation of the delayed-connectivity structure (space-time) when combined with spatial separation and a finite conduction speed.
-The connectome, consists of the weights matrix giving the strength and topology of the network; and the tract lengths matrix giving the distance between pair of regions.
+The connectome consists of the weights matrix giving the strength and topology of the network and the tract lengths matrix gives the distance between pair of regions.
 When setting a specific conduction speed, the distances will be translated into time delays.
-The space-time visualizer disaggregate the *weights* matrix and each slice correspond to connections that fall into a particular distance (or delay) range. the first slice is the complete weights matrix.
+The space-time visualizer disaggregate the *weights* matrix and each slice corresponds to connections that fall into a particular distance (or delay) range.
+The first slice is the complete weights matrix.
 Click on any of the subsequent slices to see the corresponding 2D matrix plot.